 UT Police offers several safety programs to reduce or minimize the risk of becoming a victim of crime.
-UT Police believes the actions and awareness of the faculty, staff and students on the MD Anderson and UTHealth campuses are the best methods to eliminate the opportunity of a potential crime.
+UT Police believes the actions and awareness of the faculty, staff and students on the MD Anderson and UTHealth campuses are the best methods to eliminate the opportunity of potential crime.

-Safety classes are regularly offered to all employees and students, and class schedules are announced through MD Anderson's Education Center (credentials required) and UTHealth's Learn2Succeed platforms.
-The classes are also announced through the closed circuit televisions and internal websites at both institutions, and are promoted by UT Police officers and public safety officers.

-Departments and work groups within MD Anderson and UTHealth can also request a safety class by contacting Community Outreach at 713-453-7794 or <a href="mailto:utpdoutreach@mailto:utpdou
+Safety classes are regularly offered to all faculty, staff and students, with class schedules announced through MD Anderson's Education Center (credentials required) and UTHealth's Learn2Succeed (credentials required) platforms.
+The classes are also announced through internal websites, closedcircuit TVs at both institutions, and are promoted by UT Police officers and public safety officers.
+Departments and work groups within MD Anderson and UTHealth can also request a safety class by contacting Community Outreach at 713-563-7794 or utpdoutreach@mdanderson.org.
+Classes currently offered include: